-Join us at CiderFest NC 2017 to savor ample tastings of hard cider, mead and apple wine as well as artisanal food, while enjoying live music and performances, local arts and crafts, a kids zone, and more, all with a breathtaking backdrop of fall colors beside the scenic French Broad River.
+The sixth annual CiderFest NC fundraiser is poised to welcome more pourers and guests than ever before to sample hard cider, mead and apple wine as well as local food, live music, arts and crafts, a kids zone, sustainability education area, and more, all with a breathtaking backdrop of fall colors along the scenic French Broad River.

-For cider lovers sampling sips from some of the nation’s best craft cider and mead makers, or foodies tasting small bites from some of Western North Carolina’s best local food producers; from families seeking a destination for kid-friendly fall activities along the river, to area residents wanting to support and learn more about sustainability; CiderFest has something for everyone.
+For cider lovers sampling sips from some of the nation’s best craft cider and mead makers, or foodies tasting small bites from some of Western North Carolina’s best local food producers; from families seeking a destination for kid-friendly fall activities, to area residents wanting to support and learn more about sustainability; CiderFest has something for everyone.

-The fourth annual CiderFest in 2016 connected a record-setting 1,200 people with 15 cider, mead and apple wine makers offering nearly 50 different varieties of cider and mead.
-The 2017 event is expected to draw another sell-out crowd to sample sips from an even larger mix of local and national, small and large pourers.
+The fifth annual CiderFest in 2017 connected a record-setting 1,500 people with 18 cider, mead and apple wine makers offering nearly 80 different varieties of cider and mead.
+The 2018 event is expected to draw another sell-out crowd to sample sips from an even larger mix of local and national, small and large pourers.
 In addition to tasting cider and mead, guests can enjoy bites of artisanal food including local cheeses, baked goods, caramels, ice cream, and more.

-A new addition this year, a limited number of VIT (Very Important Taster) tickets offer advance entry to the event a full hour early beginning at noon to enjoy exclusive access to tastings from our cider and mead makers and artisanal food vendors before the crowds arrive.
-VITs may even have the opportunity to sample some ciders and meads that won’t be available during the regular event.
-In addition to early access, VITs will also receive free parking on-site at the Salvage Station for convenient access to make the most of your time at the event, as well as a complimentary commemorative CiderFest NC snifter.
+Back for the second year, a limited number of VIT (Very Important Taster) tickets offer guests advance entry to the event a full hour early, beginning at noon, to enjoy exclusive access to tastings from our cider and mead makers and artisanal food vendors before the crowds arrive.
+VITs may even have the opportunity to sample specialty, small-batch or limited-release ciders and meads that won’t be available during the regular event.
+In addition to early access, VITs also receive free parking on-site at the Salvage Station for convenient access to make the most of your time at the event, and a complimentary commemorative CiderFest NC snifter.

-CiderFest NC is a carbon-neutral event and will be offsetting the event’s footprint for each ticket holder through contributions to the Appalachian Offsets program, which is currently fundraising to install a solar system on the roof of Isaac Dickson Elementary School.
+CiderFest NC is a carbon-neutral event and will offset the event’s footprint for each ticket holder with contributions to the Appalachian Offsets program, which is currently wrapping up fundraising to install a solar system on the roof of Isaac Dickson Elementary School.

-Since the event has sold out in recent years, guests are encouraged to buy tickets early.
+Since the event has sold out in recent years, people are encouraged to buy tickets early.

-The rain-or-shine main event has sold out in past years and is expected to do so again.
-For people 21 and older, admission is $33 in advance and $45 day-of (space permitting), which includes a CiderFest NC tasting glass and four hours of access to unlimited samples of cider and mead as well as artisanal food, shopping from local arts and crafts vendors, live music and an interactive kids zone.
+The rain-or-shine main event has sold out weeks in advance in past years and is expected to do so again.
+For people 21 and older, admission is $33 in advance and $45 day-of (space permitting), which includes a CiderFest NC tasting glass and four hours of access to unlimited samples of cider and mead as well as artisanal food, shopping from local arts and crafts vendors, live music, an interactive kids zone and sustainability education area.
 Designated driver tickets are $15, and guests 20 and younger are admitted free.
-New limited-quantity VIT tickets are available for $50, offering these “Very Important Tasters” early event access at noon, free on-site parking and a commemorative CiderFest NC snifter.
+New limited-quantity VIT tickets are available for $55, offering these “Very Important Tasters” early event access at noon, free on-site parking and a commemorative CiderFest NC snifter.

 Click above to get in touch with Community Engagement Director Cari Barcas for opportunities to become an event vendor, sponsor or volunteer, each of which offer free admission and great opportunities to connect with the community.
 Let’s collaborate!